vrishanks/network-bandwidth-monitor/README.md

 # Network Bandwidth Monitor

-Network Bandwidth Monitor is a Python tool for analyzing network traffic captured in a packet capture file (PCAP).
-It calculates metrics such as total bandwidth usage, average packet size, visualizes bandwidth usage over time, and detects anomalies in packet sizes.
+`Read and Parse Packet Capture Files (PCAP)`:
+- The tool can read and parse packet capture files in PCAP format, which are commonly used to store network traffic data captured by tools like Wireshark or tcpdump.

+`Calculate Metrics`:
+- It calculates essential network traffic metrics such as total bandwidth usage and average packet size.
+These metrics provide insights into the overall network activity and the size distribution of packets.

+`Visualize Bandwidth Usage Over Time`:
+- The tool generates visualizations to show how network bandwidth usage changes over time.
+This helps users identify patterns, peaks, and trends in network activity.

+`Visualize Packet Size Distribution`:
+- It visualizes the distribution of packet sizes within the captured network traffic.
+This histogram allows users to understand the range and frequency of packet sizes, which can be useful for network optimization and troubleshooting.

+`Detect Anomalies in Packet Sizes`:
+- The tool can detect anomalies in packet sizes based on predefined criteria.
+Anomalies could indicate potential issues or irregularities in the network traffic, such as unusually large or small packets.

+`Visualize Detected Anomalies`:
+- It provides visualizations of detected anomalies, making it easier for users to identify and analyze abnormal network behavior.
+These visualizations can aid in diagnosing network problems and improving network security.

 ## Features